robmoore-i/robmoore-i.github.io/wiki/docs/reading/log.md

 ## 2025

-- Wip: Understanding Cancer - Robin Hesketh
+- Wip: Understanding cancer - Robin Hesketh
 - Apr: The palace of illusions - Chitra Banarjee Divakaruni
 - Apr: The fault in our stars - John Green
 - Apr: And then there were none - Agatha Christie